pazfe/product-docs/docs/quickstart/devices/cellular-modules.md

 AT+CGDCONT=1,"IP","em",,
 ```

-Quectel also utilizes a vendor specific Command `AT+QICSGP`
+Quectel also utilizes a vendor specific command `AT+QICSGP`:

 ```console
 AT+QICSGP=1,1,"em","","",1